code-with-amitk/Code-examples/Machine_Learning/Types/README.md

 ### Types of Unsupervised learning
 <a name=cl></a>
 **2a.
 Clustering:**
--
-- Examples: (k-Means, Hierarchical Cluster Analysis (HCA), Expectation Maximization)
+- Algorithms used: (k-Means, Hierarchical Cluster Analysis (HCA), Expectation Maximization)

+<a name=v></a>
+**2b.
+Visualization and dimensionality reduction**
+- With unlabelled data this algorithm provides ouput which can be plotted on 2-D, 3-D plane.
-  - _2. Visualization and dimensionality reduction:_ Principal Component Analysis (PCA), Kernel PCA, Locally-Linear Embedding (LLE), t-distributed Stochastic Neighbor Embedding (t-SNE)
+- Algorithms used: Principal Component Analysis (PCA), Kernel PCA, Locally-Linear Embedding (LLE), t-distributed Stochastic Neighbor Embedding (t-SNE)

+<a name=v></a>
+**2c.
+Association rule learning:**
+- This provides output as relations between attributes.
-  - _3. Association rule learning:_ Apriori, Eclat
+- Algorithms used: Apriori, Eclat
+- Examples:
+  - _1. Supermarket data analysis:_ suppose you own a supermarket.
+Sales logs may reveal that people who purchase sauce, potato chips also buy bread.
+Thus, you may want to place these items close to each other.

+<a name=ssl></a>
+## 3. Semisupervised learning